mbrav/mbrav.github.io/_posts/blog/2018-10-21-responses-to-quentin-meillassoux.markdown

 Meillassoux’s ‘speculative refutation’ of the ‘necesseterian argument; consist of defending the contingency of the laws by demonstrating that all the three responses, except for Hume’s, already operate on certain metaphysical presuppositions.
 What unifies these theories is ‘the necessitarian inference’ that proclaims the stability of laws as an imperative condition by first assuming the necessity of law in the first place.
 Meillassoux also points out the inherent “absurd fear” that underlies the thought of not having a world the conforms to a static law of nature[^40]: What is usually referred to as ‘chance’ or an ‘anomaly’ when an observed phenomena does not conform to an underlying scientific framework, Meillassoux instead attempts to understand it as a contingency of natural law; law of contingency is therefore radically contrasted with the law of chance and probability[^41].

 With this in mind, Meillassoux then proceeds in defining the so called “numeric totality” that grounds every possible continent law, and every conceivable phenomena that can occur within any possible world or variation of the law itself[^42].
 The thought that our universe is a totality of many possible universes with different laws, types of phenomena, etc. is therefore also the underlying aspect of this supposition.
 Thus, the conceivable becomes part of totality of cases that become part of a mathematical set, however big it may be[^43].
 By borrowing the thought from Alain Badiou’s *Being and Event*, Meillassoux seeks to follow the usage of mathematics as a form of liberation from “calculatory reason” and reconcile math with philosophy in the same way that it had been during the times of Plato.
 The underlying concept behind this thought is Cantor’s set theory and the idea of the *transfinite* that free’s the reliance of knowledge based on contingent laws since “*a priori* totalization…[that] can no longer lay claim to any logical or mathematical necessity”[^44].
-By demonstrating the “*absolutness* of matematical discourse“ however, an answer to the most important problem in Meillassoux’s project still remains—the problem of ancestriality—which is the topic that will be answered in the following chapter.
+By demonstrating the “*absolutness* of matematical discourse“ however, an answer to the most important problem in Meillassoux’s project still remains—the problem of ancestriality—which is the topic that perhaps, will be answered in the following chapter.

+*[PoP]: *Phenomenology of Perception* (1945)

+[^1]: Meillassoux, pp. 4-5
+[^2]: Thomas S. Kuhn, *The Structure of Scientific Revolutions* (Chicago: The University of Chicago Press, 2012), p.
+45
+[^3]: Meillassoux, p.22
+[^4]: Quentin Meillassoux, trans.
+Ray Brassier; *After Finitude: An Essay on The Necessity of Contingency* (New York: Bloomsbury, 2008), p. *vii*
+[^5]: Meillassoux, pp. 4, 15, 16
+[^6]: Meillassoux, pp. 2—3
+[^7]: Meillassoux, p.
+5
+[^8]: Meillassoux, p.
+6
+[^9]: Meillassoux, p.
+9
+[^10]: Meillassoux, pp. 11-12

+[^11]: Quentin Meillassoux, trans.
+Ray Brassier; *After Finitude: An Essay on The Necessity of Contingency* (New York: Bloomsbury, 2008), p.
+28
+[^12]: Meillassoux, p.30
+[^13]: Meillassoux, pp.31, 35
+[^14]: Meillassoux, pp.35-6
+[^15]: Meillassoux, p.34
+[^16]: In all fairness, Descartes also is aware of this problem and offers a possible way out himself.
+[^17]: Meillassoux, p.40
+[^18]: Meillassoux, p.41
+[^19]: Meillassoux, p.45
+[^20]: Meillassoux, p.46
+[^21-e]: Meillassoux, p.39
+[^21]: Quentin Meillassoux, trans.
+Ray Brassier; *After Finitude: An Essay on The Necessity of Contingency* (New York: Bloomsbury, 2008), p.
+50
+[^22]: Meillassoux, p.
+52
+[^23]: Meillassoux, p.
+59
+[^24]: Meillassoux, p.
+79
+[^25]: Meillassoux, p.
+39
+[^26]: Meillassoux, p.
+81
+[^27]: Meillassoux, p.
+68
+[^28]: Meillassoux, p.
+64
+[^29]: Meillassoux, p.
+60
+[^30]: Meillassoux, p.
+62
+[^31]: Meillassoux, p.
+65
+[^32]: Meillassoux, pp. 71, 67
+[^33]: Meillassoux, p.
+72
+[^34]: Meillassoux, p.
+74
 [^35]: Quentin Meillassoux, trans.
 Ray Brassier; *After Finitude: An Essay on The Necessity of Contingency* (New York: Bloomsbury, 2008), p.
 83.
 [^36]: Meillassoux, p.
 90, citing Hume (1957), p.
 44.
 [^37]: Meillassoux, p.
 86